Calibrated peer review

 As many classrooms are being pushed to incorporate educational technology for remote teaching, why can't the same be applied for automated grading systems?
-We understand automated online grading software can most certainly free up more teaching time for professors, however, will it come at the cost of sacrificing fair grades for more biased or inaccurate grades?
+Yes, an automated online grading software can free up more teaching time for professors.
+However, will it come at the cost of sacrificing fair grades for more biased or inaccurate grades?
 This is where the calibrated peer review or CPR system comes in.

-To solve these challenges, Kritik is excited to announce our new calibration feature.
-This powerful tool is built to automatically keep our online grading software more precise while raising awareness among students regarding grading expectations for assignments and activities.
+To solve these challenges, CPR website or solution Kritik is excited to announce our new calibration feature.
+This peer review program is a powerful tool built to automatically keep our online grading software more precise.
+It raises awareness among students regarding grading expectations for writing assignments and activities.
 Also, it enhances the critical thinking of students.

 How does it work?

 This peer review process requires a professor to select, review, and evaluate three creations of a previously finalized Kritik activity.
-Students will then evaluate the same three creations and have their evaluations provided for those same creations compared with the evaluations provided by the professor.
+In the review stage, students will assess the same creations and evaluate those same creations provided by the professor.
 It evaluates student work or student writing as text entry.

-Students who have marked in line with how the professor did will get a higher grading score for the calibration activity.
-The higher the grading score the student achieves, the greater the impact they will have on future activities when assessing other students’ creations.
+Students with the same grading provided by professors will have a higher-order calibration score.
+The higher the grading score the student achieves, the greater the impact they will have on future assessments of other students’ creations.

-The aim is to identify strong peer evaluators who will prove to be effective for peer grading.
-Students who mark closely or exactly in line with the professor will demonstrate how strong their grading skills really are.
-In return, those very students will be rewarded with a higher grading score.
-Likewise, students who marked poorly or with little effort will be penalized with a lower grading score.
+The objective here is to determine strong peer evaluators with effective for peer grading.
+Students who mark closely or exactly in line with the professor will demonstrate how strong their grading thinking skills are.
+In return, those students will be rewarded with a higher grading score.
+Furthermore, students with low grades or with little effort will be penalized with a lower grading score.

 The creation score is an overall weighted average of the evaluations that a student received on their submission.
-In this case, the weight is the peer evaluators grading score.
-Students who increase their total grading points from the calibration activity will have a higher weight as they evaluate their peer submissions.
-This can be proven valuable for essay marking, lab marking and etc.
+Here, peer evaluators’ grading score becomes the weight.
+Students who increase their total grading criteria or points from the calibration activity will have a higher weight as they evaluate their peer submissions.
+This can be proven valuable for one’s own essay marking, lab marking, etc.

-- Identify Key Evaluators: Students who grade closely to you indicate how well they are absorbing the context of the assignment requirements and rubric criteria.
-You can count on these students alike to the TA's to provide effective assessments and feedback that will further support their peers in the course.
+Identify Key Evaluators: Students who grade closely to you indicate how well they are absorbing the context of the assignment requirements and rubric criteria.
+The students can be as trust-worthy as the TA's in providing effective evaluations and feedback to support their peers in the course.

-- Offer more assignments: With the calibration feature in use, you can spend less time revising the grades of the students and spending more time creating Kritik assignments.
-With at least 6-7 Kritik activities by the end of the term, you can expect to see an exponential increase in the student's Evaluation score.
+Offer more assignments: With the calibration feature in use, you can spend less time revising the grades of the students and spending more time creating Kritik assignments.
+With at least 6-7 Kritik activities each term, expect to notice an exponential increase in student's evaluation score.